owncloud/ocis/services/proxy/README.md

 which the role mappings are defined in the configuration is important.
 The first role in the `role_mappings` where the `claim_value` matches a value from the user's roles claim will be assigned to the user.
-So if e.g. a user's `ocisRoles` claim has the values `myUserRole` and `mySpaceAdminRole` that user will get the ocis role `spaceadmin` assigned (because `spaceadmin` appears before `user` in the above sample configuration).
+So if e.g. a user's `ocisRoles` claim has the values `myUserRole` and `mySpaceAdminRole` that user will get the oCIS role `spaceadmin` assigned (because `spaceadmin` appears before `user` in the above sample configuration).

-If a user's claim values don't match any of the configured role mappings an error will be logged and the user will not be able to login.
+If a user's claim values don't match any of the configured role mappings an error will be logged and the user will not be able to log in.

 The default `role_claim` (or `PROXY_ROLE_ASSIGNMENT_OIDC_CLAIM`) is `roles`.
 The default `role_mapping` is: